You might recall the precious Hall family who won our Unfrozen Winner contest earlier this year. Check out their adorable snowman submission!

 They are constantly showing first-run movies out around the pool so we got to watch Alice Through the Looking Glass, Jungle Book, and Big Friendly Giant.
 We also got to experience the Aqua Duct, which is a huge slide that shoots you up and down and swings you out above the boat!

 We went Goofy Golfing and the cruise also has games like basketball, fooseball, and a Tween Club called Edge with events like scavenger hunts and more.

 It’s very easy to meet characters on the cruise – you only have to wait three or four minutes versus 30 or 40 at Disneyland.
 We got to see about two per day, and one day we met five in a row!
 They also have several versions of the characters, including Captain Mickey, Traditional Mickey, etc.

 The room was awesome!
 We had an ocean view room with a large porthole and window seat.
 The room was a really good size and all four of us were comfortable and never felt smothered.

-“Our family cannot thank Service Experts enough for this once in a lifetime trip,” Rebecca said after they returned home.
-“I get teary-eyed when I think about the whole experience.
-Submitting an entry I never thought would go anywhere, finding out we were a finalist, the nail-biting voting phase, the big reveal, planning and picking which cruise, the anticipation of going and finally experiencing an unbelievable adventure.
+“We cannot thank Service Experts enough for this once in a lifetime experience,” Rebecca said after they returned from their cruise.
+“I tear up when I think about the experience as a whole.
+Submitting an entry I never thought would go anywhere, learning we were a finalist, the nail-biting voting phase, the big announcement, planning and choosing which cruise, the anticipation of going and finally experiencing an unbelievable adventure.
 It was such a fun time living it all.
 We are forever grateful!”